jeedijoshua-art/jeedijoshua-art/README.md

 ### 👨‍💻 About Me

+- 🎓 I’m currently a **1st Year B-Tech CSE student**, graduating in the **Class of 2029.**
+- 🌱 I’m currently building my foundation in **Computer Science and modern programming languages.**
-- 🔭 I’m currently working on **cutting-edge web applications and thoughtful user experiences.**
+- 🔭 I’m also working on **cutting-edge web applications and thoughtful user experiences.**
-- 🌱 I’m currently learning **advanced architectural patterns and modern frameworks.**
 - 👯 I’m looking to collaborate on **innovative open-source projects and creative tools.**
 - 💬 Ask me about **Web Development, UI/UX, and creative problem-solving.**
 - 📫 How to reach me: **jeedijoshua@example.com** *(Feel free to reach out!)*